davidMis/experiment-queue/docs/remote_experiments.md

 As of 2026-07-29, fresh models instead learn and output the 71 bins `1.0, 1.2, ..., 15.0 Hz`; DC and `0.2/0.4/0.6/0.8 Hz` are excluded.
 The Stage 1--9 commands are retained as provenance for completed runs and compatible continuations of their historical checkpoints.
-Stage 10 is the fresh 71-bin successor after the trainer, normalizer selection, checkpoint metadata, and evaluator migration.
+Stages 10--12 are the fresh 71-bin series after the trainer, normalizer selection, checkpoint metadata, and evaluator migration.

 All commands below must be run manually by the user from `~/3D_Helmholtz` on